himanshutiwri/sensorproject01/README.md

 🚀 **Ready to Use**

-You can now analyze sensor data, detect faults, and visualize results easily with this app.
+You can now analyze sensor data, detect faults, and visualize result easily with this app.